earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R04-homework-example-USGS-stream-discharge-data-r.md

 ---
 layout: single
-title: "Homework challenge: Plot USGS stream discharge data in R"
+title: "Homework Challenge: Plot USGS Stream Discharge Data in R"
 excerpt: "This lesson illustrated what your final stream discharge homework plots should look like for the week.
 Use all of the skills that you've learned in the previous lessons to complete it."
 authors: ['Leah Wasser']
-modified: '2017-12-08'
+modified: '2018-01-10'
 category: [courses]
 class-lesson: ['time-series-r']
 week: 2
 permalink: /courses/earth-analytics/time-series-data/plot-stream-discharge-timeseries-challenge-r/
-nav-title: 'Homework example: stream discharge'
+nav-title: 'Homework example: Stream Discharge'
 sidebar:
   nav:
 author_profile: false